George Sweetland: After coaching

 Sweetland abandoned his coaching career in 1916 due to the death of his brother Dr. John J. Sweetland who was killed in a car accident.
 He left his position at Hobart moved to Constantine, Michigan to take over the medical practice of his brother.
 He lived there the rest of his life until he died at Three River Hospital in 1954.
 He was active in the community and was elected several times to the local school board.
 While in Constantine he remained active in athletics by donating the money for the high school athletic stadium in the name of his youngest child who died of Polio in 1937.
 He was also instrumental in creating the Tomahawk Trophy that is played for each year between Constantine High School and White Pigeon High School football teams.

 Family

 While at University of North Dakota, Sweetland met Mildred Mark and the couple were married in 1906 in Hood River, Oregon.
 They had three children.
 The oldest, Monroe Sweetland, was a Democratic National Committee member for Oregon and a member of the Oregon Legislative Assembly.
-The middle child, Ada, attended college in New York and Chicago and the youngest, George Jr., died of polio before adulthood.
+The middle child, Ada, attended college in New York and Chicago and the youngest, George Jr., died of infantile paralysis at age 18.